stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Fathomless/index.md

 ## Branch Features

 ### Bonus Spells
 You learn the [Eldritch Blast](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Evocation/#eldritch-blast) cantrip.
 It does not count against the number of arcane cantrips that you know.
-When you learn this spell, choose the type of damage it will do: cold, electric or sonic.
+The damage type for this spell is cold.

 You gain the following bonus spells once you can cast spells of that level.
 Once you gain a bonus spell, you always know it and it doesn’t count against the number of spells that you know.